AdrianPricopie/Project-Testing-with-BDD/README.md

 # ParaBank Project Testing automation with python BDD selenium framework  :books:

-This testing document is intended for the development team, testing team, and other stakeholders involved in the ParaBank Banking project.
-Additionally, it aims to provide a clear understanding of the testing process for all those interested in the quality and performance of the application.
+This project is dedicated to automated testing of the ParaBank application using a Behavior-Driven Development (BDD) framework and Selenium in the Python programming language.
+The project was created following the accumulation of knowledge from the automated testing course and aims to demonstrate practical skills in automated testing of web applications.

 ## Table of Content:  :rocket:
 1. [Introduction](#introduction)